erdilS/Port-Windows-11-Xiaomi-Pad-5/README.md

 Human:

-- Understand English or Turkish
+- Understand English or Spanish

 - Understand how to use TWRP